Closure of knitted surfaces and surface-links: Knitted surfaces

 In this case, we define $S$ by

 for any $t \in [0,1]$.

-(Case 2) A transformation $e \leftrightarrow \sigma_i^\epsilon$ or $e \leftrightarrow \tau_i$.
+{\bf (Case 2)} A transformation $e \leftrightarrow \sigma_i^\epsilon$ or $e \leftrightarrow \tau_i$ $(\epsilon \in \{+1, -1\}$).
 This is a transformation $\beta \to \beta'$ such that $\beta'$ is obtained from $\beta$ by band surgery along a band as in Figure \ref{figure-branch}.

-In this case, we define $S$ by the motion picture as given in Figure \ref{figure-branch}; we define $S$ by slices as follow: for $e \to s_i$ $(s_i \in \{\sigma^\epsilon, \tau_i\})$, we denote by $B$ a band attaching to $e$ so that the result of the band surgery along $B$ is $s_i$.
+In this case, we define $S$ by the motion picture as given in Figure \ref{figure-branch}; we define $S$ by slices as follows: for $e \to s_i$ $(s_i \in \{\sigma_i^\epsilon, \tau_i\})$, we denote by $B$ a band attached to $e$ so that the result of the band surgery along $B$ is $s_i$.
 Then we define $S$ by

-and for $s_i \to e$, the presented surface $S'$ is given by the mirror image of $S$ with respect to $D^2 \times \{1/2\}$, that is, the surface $S'$ given by the slice $S'_{[t]} =S_{[1-t]}$ for each $t \in [0,1]$.
+and for $s_i \to e$, the presented surface $S'$ is given by the mirror image of $S$ with respect to $D^2 \times I_3 \times \{1/2\}$, that is, the surface $S'$ given by the slice $S'_{[t]} =S_{[1-t]}$ for each $t \in [0,1]$.